 12. Content Support

-12.1 The Company will provide the Customer with the agreed level of content support set out in the Schedule of Services for the agreed sum.
+12.1 The Company will provide the Customer with the agreed level of content support set out in the Statement of Work for the agreed sum.
 Additional content support required by the Customer will be charged at the current day rate or as otherwise agreed from time to time between the parties.
 The Company cannot be held responsible for non-receipt, non-transmission or rejection of data files with invalid content for reasons outside of its control.

 13. Data Retention